 “I’ll make up an excuse, saying that we need the time alone.”

-Joanne smiles, knowing Jacky will always cover all bases.
-She finally nods.
+Joanne smiled, knowing Jacky would always cover all bases.
+She finally nodded.
 “All right, I’m with you.”

-“No wonder Dad said you’re his favorite daughter in law.”
+“No wonder Dad said that you’re his favorite daughter-in-law.”

-Joanne smiles again, reaching over to grab hold of Jacky’s free hand.
+Joanne smiled again, reaching over to grab hold of Jacky’s free hand.

 © Tuesday, April 13th, 2010